check-spelling-sandbox/aws-sdk-unity-samples/Chess Game Example Project/README.md

 ### Things to Create
 #### AWS Account
-If you do not already have an AWS account, you can create one [here](https://aws.amazon.com/getting-started/), and take advantage of the
+If you do not already have an AWS account, see [getting started](https://aws.amazon.com/getting-started/) for instructions to create one, and take advantage of the
 [AWS Free Usage Tier](http://aws.amazon.com/free/).

 #### Amazon DynamoDB and AWS Lambda